sedelmeyer/dotfiles/README.rst

 ``make vscode``
    This command runs the ``install_vscode.sh`` script and installs the Visual Studio Code IDE and all desired extensions.

+``make abcde``
+   This command runs the ``install_abcde.sh`` script and installs the ABCDE (A Better CD Encoder) package for ripping music CDs.
+While this package is available in the Ubuntu package repository, the version installed on Bionic (i.e. Ubuntu 18.04) is outdated and incompatible with the current MusicBrainz web API.
+Therefore, this script manually installs the latest version of ``abcde`` along with its dependencies.
+For more info on this package, please see:https://abcde.einval.com/wiki/

 2.2.
 Configure system settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^